Redviolets/Case-Study/README.md

 After finish all the data analysis, creating the right visualizations, give stakeholders the recommendations based on the trends and insights from the data.
 # Recommendation
 - since summber is the peak time, launch more advertisement to attract more people to become members
+- Encourage annual members to use bikes more on weekend
+- Consider offering longer retal periods for casual riders